Bikes on RTD's Light Rail System

 - Watch your bike from a seat near the front to ensure the bike's safety.

-- Exit at the front door and tell the driver you are removing your bike
+- Exit at the front door and tell the driver you are removing your bike.

-- If you are the last person to unload your bike, return rack to its upright position
+- If you are the last person to unload your bike, return rack to its upright position.

 - If the bicycle rack is full the bus operator will determine if your bike can be loaded either in luggage bins (on Regional and SkyRide buses) or inside the bus.

-Rules for bikes on bus
+Rules for Bikes on the Bus

 - Bikes may be placed inside the bus at the sole discretion of the bus operator.